 Upgrade to a professional qualification

-When taken as an Accredited Short Course, 10 credit points can be put towards the Military Aerospace and Airworthiness MSc.
+When taken as a Short Course for Credit, 10 credit points can be put towards the Military Aerospace and Airworthiness MSc.

 Find out more about short course credit points.

 Who should attendThose involved with the design of airborne sensors and want to expand their knowledge on their integration, potential and electronic threats.